Home » Criminal Rules

 print friendly

-Criminal Rules of the Ontario Court of Justice effective July 1, 2012
+Criminal Rules of the Ontario Court of Justice

-1. The new Criminal Rules come into effect on July 1, 2012 and apply to all criminal proceedings across the province before the Ontario Court of Justice.
+1. The Criminal Rules come into effect on July 1, 2012 and apply to all criminal proceedings across the province before the Ontario Court of Justice.

 3. The old Criminal rules were enacted in 1997.
-The new Criminal Rules reflect the many changes since that time in criminal law and practice, court administration, and technology.
+The Criminal Rules reflect the many changes since that time in criminal law and practice, court administration, and technology.

-4. The new Criminal Rules are brief, written in plain language and contain extensive commentary regarding their interpretation and application.
+4. The Criminal Rules are brief, written in plain language and contain extensive commentary regarding their interpretation and application.
 This reflects the reality that many accused today do not have legal counsel or are unrepresented.

-6. There are 3 new Forms, compared to 15 old Forms.
+6. There are 3 Forms, compared to 15 old Forms.
 There is an Application form, a Response, and a Consent form.

-7. The new Criminal Rules emphasize timely and detailed information sharing to ensure that matters are dealt with on a timely and informed basis, rather than matters being delayed because of poor advance preparation.
+7. The Criminal Rules emphasize timely and detailed information sharing to ensure that matters are dealt with on a timely and informed basis, rather than matters being delayed because of poor advance preparation.

 8. Applications regarding pre-trial matters such as adjournment applications, counsel withdrawals, or applications for a Charter stay must be heard at least 60 days before the scheduled trial date, unless the Court orders otherwise.